mkschleg/hugo-website-source/content/braindump/prinz1990_a_common_coding_approach_to_perception_and_action.md

 This account suggests the reduction of intentions to cognitions: when one wants to do something, the only requirement is to think of the intended action in terms of its ultimate distal result.

 Taking these observations, he lays out the common coding framework. _Percept code_ stand for events-to-be-represented (or afferent codes).
 While _act codes_ stand for events-to-be-effected (efferent codes). (**note:** this difference is not correlated with the nature of the coded events and both can refer to purely environmental events or mixed environmental and bodily events.
-There is no distinction between env and bodyily events, but a distinction between event representation and event effectuation.
+There is no distinction between env and bodily events, but a distinction between event representation and event effectuation.